-How can a CSF benefit California's coastla communities?
+How can a CSF benefit California's coastal communities?

 Because most of our seafood leaves town, our community is largely unaware of how desirable our local seafood is and how much better it is for the environment compared with buying imported seafood.
 California fishing regulations are some of the most environmentally stringent and progressive in the world.
 But these limits make it hard to make a profit fishing here.
 We want to actively create the means to provide support for our fishing industry to ensure its heritage and the continued access to local seafood into the future.

 By joining Get Hooked, you will receive the "Catch of the Day" from local fishermen.
 You will know who caught your seafood, where it was caught, how it was caught and when it was caught.
 We will provide information on the species of seafood, health benefits, a short bio of the fisherman and his/her vessel and a description of the techniques and tools that were used to catch your seafood.
-We plan on providing opportunities to meet the fishermen, take cooking classes, and socialize at barbecues.
+We also occasionally hold

 Santa Barbara & Los Angeles: